Bilad al-Sham: Governorship of Mu'awiya

-Umar has appointed Abu Ubayda ibn al-Jarrah commander of the Muslim troops in Syria in c.
-636 and governor of the conquered region.
-He died in the plague of Amwas, which devastated the Muslims at their camp near Jerusalem and caused significant loss of life throughout Syria.
+Umar had appointed Abu Ubayda ibn al-Jarrah commander of the Muslim troops in Syria in c.
+636 and supreme governor of the conquered regions.
+Abu Ubayda died in the plague of Amwas, which devastated the Muslims at their camp near Jerusalem and caused significant loss of life throughout Syria.
 Umar replaced him with Yazid ibn Abi Sufyan in the southern districts of Syria and Iyad ibn Ghanm in the northern districts.
 Yazid died from the plague soon after and was replaced by his brother Mu'awiya.
 Umar's successor, Caliph Uthman, gradually expanded Mu'awiya's governorship to span all of Syria.

 As governor, Mu'awiya, forged strong ties with the old-established Arab tribes of Syria, which, by dint of their long service under the Byzantines, were more politically experienced than the tribesmen of Arabia, who filled the ranks of the Muslim armies.
 Among the Syrian tribes, the powerful Banu Kalb and their Quda'a confederacy gained the preeminent position in Mu'awiya's government.
-He also accommodated Arab newcomers, most prominently the Kinda of South Arabia.
+He also accommodated Arab newcomers, most prominently the Kinda from South Arabia.
 The tribes and commanders of Syria backed Mu'awiya in his confrontation with Caliph Ali at the Battle of Siffin in 657, which ended in a stalemate and an agreement to arbitrate their dispute.
 The arbitration talks collapsed and Mu'awiya's Syrian supporters recognized him as caliph in a ceremony in Jerusalem in 660.
 Ali was murdered the following year, paving the way for Mu'awiya to gain control of the rest of the Caliphate.